muescha/unist-util-trace/README.md

 ### Minimal usage

-The minimal use is note you need use the `() =>` syntax.
-Apply this tracepoints to the chain.
-On the first call only the tree is saved for a diff.
-On subsequent calls it shows a diff to the previous saved unist tree:
+To achieve optimal usage, employ the `() => syntax`.
+Apply these tracepoints to the chain.
+Upon the initial call, only the tree is stored for comparison.
+Upon subsequent calls, it displays a diff relative to the previously saved unist tree.

 ```js
 .use(() => unistUtilTrace.diff()) // first call: save tree
 //...